OpenDataDE/DE_foia_log_cleaning/README.md

 * Directors office

 In order to perform future analysis on any of the FOIA logs, any of these small errors must be accounted for and corrected.

+# Getting Involved

+To see the current status of the different cleaning projects, head over to the [projects](https://github.com/OpenDataDE/DE_foia_log_cleaning/projects) board.